DWWA judge profile: Beatriz Machado - Decanter

-Beatriz Machado is a judge at the at the Decanter World Wine Awards (DWWA)
+Beatriz Machado is a judge at the 2019 Decanter World Wine Awards (DWWA)

 Beatriz Machado

-Beatriz Machado is wine director at The Yeatman, the award-winning luxury wine hotel in Porto.
-After studying viticulture and enology at UC Davis in California, receiving Wine Spectator’s non-resident tuition grant for her studies, she returned to her native Portugal, and was appointed to her current role at the five-star The Yeatman in 2010, where she has been responsible for developing a 26,000 bottle, 1,300 reference wine cellar – the world’s most comprehensive collection of Portuguese table wines and Ports.
+Beatriz Machado is Wine Director at The Yeatman, the award-winning luxury wine hotel in Porto.

-Under Machado’s guidance, The Yeatman has received international recognition for its wine programme, winning the Best Award of Excellence from Wine Spectator every year since 2012.
+After studying viticulture and enology at UC Davis in California and receiving Wine Spectator’s non-resident tuition grant for her studies, she returned to her native Portugal and was appointed to her current role at the five-star The Yeatman in 2010.
+There she is responsible for developing a 26,000 bottle, 1,300 reference wine cellar – the world’s most comprehensive collection of Portuguese table wines and Ports.
+Under Machado’s guidance, The Yeatman has received international recognition for its wine programme, winning the Best of Award of Excellence from Wine Spectator every year since 2012.

 Machado was first a DWWA judge in 2013.